 Assets surpassed $7 million in January.
 John T. Walling joined the ABCU staff as Assistant Manager and Loan Officer in June.
 In October, groundbreaking for the new ABCU headquarters took place in Covina, CA.

-The Credit Union's Corporate Headquarters moved from California Baptist Seminary to the new 12,000 square foot building.
+Construction began in September to add an additional 12,000 square feet to the ABCU Headquarters in Covina.
 "Striving to Honor Our Lord Through Unique Service to Our American Baptist Constituency" became the new motto.
 The Credit Union reached $10 million in assets.

 Checking accounts and Direct Deposit were introduced to members.
 Savings accounts earned 6.25% APY.
 The Credit Union loaned out $17 million.